Getting Married In Jamaica - Jamaican Wedding Guide

 - New Year’s Day - January 1

 The average Jamaican wedding takes place in a church filled with loving friends and family.
-However, being the adventurous traveller you are, you will want to take advantage of the beauty of the island.
+However, being the adventurous traveler you are, you will want to take advantage of the beauty of the island.
 There are several hotels that offer beach or botanical garden weddings, some of which are highlighted below.

 Secrets Wild Orchid - Montego Bay

 Nestled in a quiet nook in the island’s second capital, Montego Bay, Secrets is a beautiful resort ideal for weddings and honeymoons.
 This all-inclusive resort offers first-class service to its guests and will assist you in making your first few days of marriage a romantic and relaxing experience.
 Visit their website for more information.

 Sandals Grande Riviera - Ocho Rios

 If you enjoy beautiful beaches and the tranquillity of botanical gardens then the Sandals Grande Riviera is the best resort for you.
 With a wide variety of activities and wedding venues to choose from, this resort will help you take advantage of the beauty of Jamaica.
 Visit the Sandals Grande Riviera website for more information.

 Couples Resort - Negril

 A trip to Jamaica is incomplete without a visit to Negril.
 Negril is famous for its incredibly beautiful nine-mile stretch of white sand beaches.
 Make the beach your romantic oasis as you bask in the beauty and alluring scents of the Caribbean Sea.
 This resort is eco-friendly and offers visitors personalized wedding packages.
 Visit the Couple's Resort website for more information.